Denis Smith (footballer, born 1947): Style of play

-During Smith's 14 seasons with Stoke, he became known for his fearless mentality which led to him sustaining a large number of injuries.
-These included five broken legs, breaking his nose four times, a cracked ankle, broken collar bone, chipped spine, breaking most of his fingers and toes and needing more than 200 stitches.
+During Smith's 14 seasons with Stoke, he became known for his fearless mentality, which led to him sustaining many injuries.
+These included five broken legs, breaking his nose four times, a cracked ankle, a broken collar bone, a chipped spine, breaking most of his fingers and toes and needing more than 200 stitches.
 The sequence saw him named in the Guinness Book of Records as the most injured man in football.
-Early into his career Smith soon developed a reputation as a "hard player", who would launch himself at opponents determined to either block a shot and win the ball, which is how he picked up most of his injuries.
+Early into his career, Smith soon developed a reputation as a "hard player" who would launch himself at opponents determined to either block a shot or win the ball, which is how he picked up most of his injuries.
 He was known as Stoke's "hitman", and relished going toe to toe with the biggest and most feared opposition players.

 He would generally man-mark the opposition's playmaker or major goalscoring threat.
-He was a highly effective tackler, able to either flatten opposition players or to quickly take the ball off their toes.
-After the tackle from behind was outlawed he adapted to the rule change by making hard challenges from the side.
-Manager Tony Waddington said that "His qualities were his tackling strength and his courage.
-On the ball he just did what he could do, but he also had a tremendous ability to read the game."
+He was a highly effective tackler, able to either flatten opposition players or quickly take the ball off their toes.
+After the tackle from behind was outlawed, he adapted to the rule change by making hard challenges from the side.
+Manager Tony Waddington said, "His qualities were his tackling strength and his courage.
+On the ball, he just did what he could do, but he also had a tremendous ability to read the game."